 "All right, I'll have it ready for you in just a second."

 "Thank you."
 After paying for her purchase, the brunette walked straight over to the far corner of the coffeehouse.
 She flopped down on the fluffy couch, setting down her book bag and taking off her jacket and draped it on the arm rest.
 This was her favorite spot.
 Not only was it secluded from the main area, it was the only area in which she can appreciate the subtle quietness and observe everything in her sight.
-It was also far away from the door where the cold air can't reach her.
+It was also far away from the door where the cold air couldn't reach her.

 After waiting a few minutes, the barista called out her order.
 Tenten retrieved it and went back to her seat.
 She took a sip of her drink, tasting the sweet combination of chocolate and espresso mixed with the sweet layer of whipped cream.
 It was just perfect.